Texas Tech eyeing No. 1 recruiting class in 2027 cycle

 Many are now aware of the power that Texas Tech wields on the recruiting front.
 It’s been most obvious during the Transfer Portal window, but the Big 12 program is making quite the splash on the high school recruiting front, too.

 On Oct.
-4, head coach Joey McGuire and Co. landed one of their biggest recruiting wins to date as Cedar Hill (Texas) five-star defensive lineman Jalen Brewster committed.
-He’s the No. 1 overall prospect in the Rivals300.
+4, head coach Joey McGuire and Co. landed one of their biggest recruiting wins to date as Cedar Hill (Texas) Five-Star Plus+ defensive lineman Jalen Brewster committed.
+He sits atop the Rivals Industry Ranking.

 “Coach McGuire … he used to be my coach at high school, so I’ve had that connection,” Brewster told Rivals’ Hayes Fawcett.
 “It’s all been love every time I go up to Lubbock.
 I’m looking forward to being in the atmosphere.
 I’ve never been there for a game, so I want to see how the atmosphere is.”